 However, a universal understanding of stock market bull can be defined as a prevalent high (for at least two months) with a significant increase in the stock prices by a minimum of 20% or more.

 Such indicative bullish trends can be identified through the flowing parameters –

 Any sustained movement of the stock prices in any direction is termed as a market rally.
 A share market bull rally for an extended period mainly occurs due to expansionary demand-side policies, such as lower interest rates and extensive tax rate cuts.
-Governments can also undertake extensive expenditure for the development of the country, through infrastructure construction, building schools and medical centres, etc.
+Governments can also undertake extensive expenditure for the development of the country, through infrastructure construction, building schools, medical centers, etc.

-An increased income level due to such expansionary policies ensure sufficient funding available for investment in the stock market, thereby increasing the stock prices owing to higher speculative demand.
+An increased income level due to such expansionary policies ensures sufficient funding available for investment in the stock market, thereby increasing the stock prices owing to higher speculative demand.